 The first part of the recipe is the exact same as my homemade, honey-whole wheat perfect whole wheat.
 But since nobody likes having six billion screens open at the same time to cook a single recipe, I’ve got it all here again.
-(Cue the Moana soundtrack: “You’re Welcome!”)
+(Cue the Moana (available here on Amazon) soundtrack: “You’re Welcome!”)

 In any case, let’s get those mixers ready, shall we?

-I have an older generation of this Bosch.
-It’s the best mixer I’ve ever had.
-Okay, so it’s the only mixer I’ve ever had.
-Even so, I’m a fan.
+I have an older generation of this Bosch (available on Amazon).
+It was the best mixer I’d ever had until it finally bit the dust at about 20 years old.
 This is the same mixer my mom used to make bread while I was growing up.
 These things are built to last.